CWZ123HHS/BRG_ISEA/README.md

 **Lab 1a-2 reflection:**

 From this activity, I would say that Nano is the better file editor as it can be open from the terminal directly for edit and it is more user friendly for beginners.

-Using CLI allows me to be more used to input the commands as Linux uses the terminal to input the commands.
+Using CLI allows me to be more familiar with inputting the commands as Linux uses the terminal to input the commands.

 ### GitHub Usage